 One of the most common reasons given for terminating a contract is poor or faulty performance, though this reason can sometimes backfire.
 When proof of performance occurs, the contractor will need to be given ample time to try to remedy the defects before you can legally terminate the contract.

 What to Know About Filing a Termination Notice

 In the event terminating a contract is necessary, there are some issues that should be considered and procedures that should be followed before the termination notice is issued.

 - If the performance has bond coverage, then the surety provider should be notified, and they can encourage the contractor to fix the default.
 The surety has the right to take over the project, pay the owner for liability, or replace the contractor with a new one.
 Carefully review the terms of the surety before attempting a cancellation.

 - If you intended to send a termination notice, it is advisable to first get an expert's evaluation to see the status of the project and record the current condition in the event it goes to litigation.
 They can advise you on what defects may be correctable as well as provide an unbiased opinion of the state of the project.

 - If the contract falls behind due to a lack of due diligence, then the other party should notify the contractor in writing of their concerns and request a modified completion date.
 If the contractor fails to respond to the first letter, then a second letter should be sent saying it a reasonable deadline cannot be met, you will have no choice but to terminate the contract.

 If you need help with firing a contractor with a contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.